maidsafe/rfcs/proposed/0014-unregistered-client-support-in-launcher/0014-unregistered-client-support-in-launcher.md

                              // the path will be interpreted as the name
                              // of file to be read.
                              // e.g. "/path/to/an/existing_file.ext"
-        "offser": Integer, // Offset in bytes to start reading from.
+        "offset": Integer, // Offset in bytes to start reading from.
         "length": Integer, // Number of bytes to read starting from the given offset above.
                            // If negative, then complete file will be read starting from the
                            // offset.